misteroneill/backbone-model-factory/README.md

 `ModelFactory` makes sharing models between collections, views, routers, etc. almost completely hands-off.

-## Demo

-Coming soon!

 ## Dependencies

 `Backbone.ModelFactory` 1.2.0+ depends on the following libraries:

-- Underscore: tested against 1.5.2, but 1.2.0+ should work
+- Underscore: tested against 1.8.3, but 1.2.0+ should work
 - Backbone: 0.9.9+

 Earlier versions of `ModelFactory` will work with Backbone 0.9.0-1.0.0 and do not depend on Underscore directly.